One-Language/One/README.md

 - Network programming
 - Performance and high speed
 - Supports inline assembly code
 - No require specific library and tools on user system In normal mode
-- No require glibc as runtime library
+- No require external runtime library In normal mode
 - No require external compiler for compile steps